facebookarchive/AsyncDisplayKit/_docs/containers-astablenode.md

 `- (ASCellNodeBlock)tableView:(ASTableView *)tableView nodeBlockForRowAtIndexPath:(NSIndexPath *)indexPath` **_(recommended)_**

-These two methods, need to return either an <a href = "cell-node.html">`ASCellNode`</a>. or an `ASCellNodeBlock` - a block that creates a `ASCellNode` which can be run on a background thread.
+These two methods, need to return either an <a href = "cell-node.html">`ASCellNode`</a>. or an `ASCellNodeBlock` - a block that creates a ASCellNode which can be run on a background thread.

+While `tableView:nodeForRowAtIndexPath:` will be called on the main thread, `tableView:nodeBlockForRowAtIndexPath:` is preferred because it concurrently allocates cell nodes, meaning that all of the `init:` methods for all of your subnodes are run in the background.

+**It is very important that node blocks be thread-safe** as they can be called on the main thread or a background queue (see example below).

 Note that both of these methods should not implement reuse (they will be called once per row).
-Unlike `UITableView`, these methods are not called when the row is just about to display.
+However, unlike UITableView, these methods are not called when the row is just about to display.

-While `tableView:nodeForRowAtIndexPath:` will be called on the main thread, `tableView:nodeBlockForRowAtIndexPath:` is preferred because it concurrently allocates cell nodes, meaning that all of the `init:` methods for all of your subnodes are run in the background. **It is very important that node blocks be thread-safe** as they can be called on the main thread or a background queue (see example below).

 Don't forget to set the `.dataSource` and `.deletage` methods on the table node.